ckakiti/Novelty_analysis_KA/Docs/Preprocessing.md

 # Preprocessing
+Follow these instructions if you've acquired data from the Xbox Kinect using the Datta lab's custom video capture software.
-Process raw data so it can be analysed with DLC or MoSeq
+Processes raw data so it can be analysed with DLC or MoSeq

 ## Raw data structure
 ```